k9w/instructions/containerOpenbsdChroot.md

 These steps performed manually below are likely the same ones performed by the OpenBSD installer.
-Some of the steps are necessary for the container to function at all like an OpenBSD system, others simply march the container environment to the host, such as having the same user account, home folder, and $PATH.
+Some of the steps are necessary for the container to function at all like an OpenBSD system, others simply match the container environment to the host, such as having the same user account, home folder, and $PATH.

 ### Populate the device files in /dev